mirca/mirca.github.io-www/_posts/2018-02-27-majorization-minimization-tensorflow.md

 # Direct Minimization of the L1-Norm

-Let's assume that we don't know that the data is comes from a Poisson process, and also that we are not interested in modeling the outliers, but only the linear trend.
+Let's assume that we don't know that the data come from a Poisson process, and also that we are not interested in modeling the outliers, but only the linear trend.
 Since our data have outliers, we choose to use the L1-Norm as our cost function: